djouallah/aemo_fabric/README.md

-wordA Full end to end solution using Fabric Lakehouse
+A Full end to end solution using Fabric Lakehouse

+0- Create a Fabric Workspace

-1- create a lakehouse
+1- Create a lakehouse

 2-Download the notebook from Github and import it to Fabric Workspace